superlinked/VectorHub/docs/use_cases/evaluation_of_RAG_retrieval_chunking_methods.md

 | QuAC         | ColBERT v2            | SentenceSplitter | TinyBERT-L-2-v2 | 0.2207| 0.3144    |
 | QuAC         | BAAI/bge-large-en-v1.5| SentenceSplitter | TinyBERT-L-2-v2 | 0.1975| 0.2766    |

-Our best performing method for handling RAG Retrieval on all datasets was **ColBERT v2 with SentenceSplitter and TinyBERT reranking**.
+Our **best performing method** for handling RAG Retrieval on all datasets was **ColBERT v2 with SentenceSplitter and TinyBERT reranking**.

-Our other (single-vector) embedding models, though trailing in performance behind ColBERT v2 (with SentenceSplitter and TinyBERT reranking), tended to perform about the same as each other, both when they were combined with reranking and when they weren’t, across all three datasets.
+Our **other (single-vector) embedding models**, though trailing in performance behind ColBERT v2 (with SentenceSplitter and TinyBERT reranking), tended to perform **about the same** as each other, both when they were combined with reranking and when they weren’t, across all three datasets.

 **SentenceSplitter chunking** surprised us by outperforming SemanticSplitterNodeParser, but upon further reflection, these outcomes suggest that sentences are natural delimiters of meaning, and semantic “averaging” of meaning may miss context-specific relevance.